Nanasaki-Ai/Crosswalk/README.md

 ## Dataset Download

- Now you can reproduce our method in two ways:
+ Now you can download the Crosswalk dataset in two ways:

  - Download the full dataset and continue.
 You can download the data through [Baidu Disk](https://pan.baidu.com/s/1OrlSCXYRVd35eXw2Pry8nA?pwd=985x).